ThanksForAllTheFish/docker-counterclockwise/README.md

 1. `ubuntu.docker` enriches base ubuntu 14.04.1 image available at https://registry.hub.docker.com/_/ubuntu/
 2. `java.docker` starts from `ubuntu.docker` and installs java 8u25
-3. `Dockerfile` picks up from where `java.docker` left and installs gtk dependencies and Counterclockwise itself
+3. `Dockerfile` picks up from where `java.docker` left and installs lein, gtk dependencies and Counterclockwise itself

 Due to this containerization, and to the naming chosen, to build the counterclockwise container run: